-Toxin/antitoxin systems as the origin of persister cells.
-Persister cells are absent from exponentially-growing cells (Keren et al. 2004a; Orman and Brynildsen 2013) where cells grow robustly but are as high as 1% in stationary-phase cultures and in biofilms (Lewis 2007; Lewis 2008), where cells incur various forms of stress (Stewart and Franklin 2008).
-Although they may be generated stochastically as a result of fluctuations in gene expression and protein levels within individual cells of an isogenic population (Balaban et al. 2004), it appears the more germane mechanism is that persister cells arise from elegant gene regulation as a result of environmental influence, as first shown by Bigger (1944) and now by others (Dörr et al. 2010; Hu et al. 2015; Kwan et al. 2015c; Kwan et al. 2013; Möker et al. 2010; Vega et al. 2012).
-For example, antibiotics are readily encountered by bacteria in the environment, and ciprofloxacin, rifampicin, and tetracycline induce persistence (Dörr et al. 2010; Kwan et al. 2013); hence, extracellular compounds that induce stress increase persistence dramatically and reveal that a subpopulation of cells respond to their environment by becoming dormant.
+Persister cells are absent from exponentially growing cells (Keren et al., 2004a; Orman and Brynildsen, 2013) where cells grow robustly but are as high as 1% in stationary-phase cultures and in biofilms (Lewis, 2007, 2008), where cells incur various forms of stress (Stewart and Franklin, 2008).
+Although they may be generated stochastically as a result of fluctuations in gene expression and protein levels within individual cells of an isogenic population (Balaban et al., 2004), it appears the more germane mechanism is that persister cells arise from elegant gene regulation as a result of environmental influence, as first shown by Bigger (1944) and now by others (Dörr et al., 2010; Hu et al., 2015; Kwan et al., 2013, 2015c; Möker et al., 2010; Vega et al., 2012).
+For example, antibiotics are readily encountered by bacteria in the environment, and ciprofloxacin, rifampicin, and tetracycline induce persistence (Dörr et al., 2010; Kwan et al., 2013); hence, extracellular compounds that induce stress increase persistence dramatically and reveal that a subpopulation of cells respond to their environment by becoming dormant.

-The best model for the induction of persistence (i.e., dormancy) as a stress response is that the cells respond to stress by activating toxin/antitoxin (TA) systems whose primary role in cell physiology is to reduce metabolism under stressful conditions (Wang and Wood 2011).
-For example, MqsR/MqsA TA system of Escherichia coli protects the cell during bile acid stress in the gastrointestinal tract (Kwan et al. 2015b) and protects the cells from oxidative stress by controlling stress response sigma factor RpoS (Wang et al. 2011).
-This article is protected by copyright.
-All rights reserved Toxin MqsR reduces metabolism by cleaving nearly all the cellular mRNA (Brown et al. 2009; González Barrios et al. 2006), and the MqsR/MqsA TA systems was first identified as important for biofilm formation (Ren et al. 2004).
-The genes encoding TA systems occur in pairs with the antitoxin masking the action of the toxin until a stress activates the toxin (usually by deactivating the antitoxin) such as the activation of toxins upon phage attack (Hazan and Engelberg-Kulka 2004; Pecota and Wood 1996).
+The best model for the induction of persistence (i.e., dormancy) as a stress response is that the cells respond to stress by activating toxin/antitoxin (TA) systems whose primary role in cell physiology is to reduce metabolism under stressful conditions (Wang and Wood, 2011).
+For example, the MqsR/MqsA TA system of Escherichia coli protects the cell during bile acid stress in the gastrointestinal tract (Kwan et al., 2015b) and protects the cells from oxidative stress by controlling stress response sigma factor RpoS (Wang et al., 2011).
+Toxin MqsR reduces metabolism by cleaving nearly all the cellular mRNA (Brown et al., 2009; González Barrios et al., 2006), and the MqsR/MqsATA systems was first identified as important for biofilm formation (Ren et al., 2004).
+The genes encoding TA systems occur in pairs with the antitoxin masking the action of the toxin until a stress activates the toxin (usually by deactivating the antitoxin) such as the activation of toxins upon phage attack (Hazan and Engelberg-Kulka, 2004; Pecota and Wood, 1996).
 Toxins are misnamed as they are not external products that affect competitors or host cells but instead are intracellular proteins that reduce metabolism frequently by reducing protein production by reducing transcription, translation, and ATP production.
-It is now clear that fitness of bacteria is enhanced if they are able to reduce their metabolism during stress.
-For example, membrane toxin GhoT (Wang et al. 2012) reduces cell growth by decreasing ATP production and the proton motive force during antibiotic stress to make the cell more fit (Cheng et al. 2014), and membrane toxin OrtT reduces cell growth by reducing ATP during the stringent response (e.g., nutrient stress) to make the cell more fit (Islam et al. 2015).
+It is now clear that the fitness of bacteria is enhanced if they are able to reduce their metabolism during stress.
+For example, membrane toxin GhoT (Wang et al., 2012) reduces cell growth by decreasing ATP production and the proton motive force during antibiotic stress to make the cell more fit (Cheng et al., 2014), and membrane toxin OrtT reduces cell growth by reducing ATP during the stringent response (e.g., nutrient stress) to make the cell more fit (Islam et al., 2015).